Skip to Content

 Why?
 Because urea is technically a humectant, meaning it draws water into your skin to keep it hydrated, but it also has mild exfoliating properties.
 So you’re getting an extra dose of bump-smoothing magic without the drying side effects.

-The lotion also uses centella asiatica (aka cica, an anti-inflammatory herb) to soothe, along with shea butter and squalane to moisturize, and I legit think this combo is one of the main reasons why my skin tolerates the high-strength acids so well without getting itchy.
-Tbh, when I’m feeling lazy, this is the only product I’ll use some weeks for my KP.
+One Cosmo editor says: "This is the latest product I’ve added to my KP arsenal, and I’ve been genuinely impressed with how it’s helped smooth my arm bumps and even take the edge off my redness.
+The lotion also uses centella asiatica (aka cica, an anti-inflammatory herb) to soothe, along with shea butter and squalane to moisturize, and I legit think this combo is one of the main reasons why my skin tolerates the high-strength acids so well without getting itch.
+Tbh, when I’m feeling lazy, this is the only product I’ll use some weeks for my KP."—CHLOE METZGER, FORMER DEPUTY BEAUTY DIRECTOR

 2